-The four tiers of registration
+The three tiers of registration

 Accreditation is flexible in that it recognises a blend of formal education and professional experience.
 An outline of the requirements for the four tiers is shown below.
 These typical roles and education/training are provided as an indication only as we will accept a wide range of qualifications and experience combinations.

 Potential applicants looking to qualify as a Food Examiner through IFST Membership/Fellowship, should consider registering as a Registered Food Safety Principal or Manager.

 Typical roles: Senior Food Safety/ Technical Manager/ Director in larger company, senior consultants on long term or high level strategic contracts, acting for example as Senior Food Safety Manager, scientific advisor to government, Chief EHOs

 Typical education/training: QCF level 7 (Masters) qualification (in food science/technology or related science/engineering discipline or equivalent), plus Advanced (level 4) HACCP certificate (or equivalent)